Choosing a school and home education

 If a draft EHC Plan has been agreed by the Local Authority you can request a school or setting as part of the EHC Plan process and the local authority will name a school in section I of a finalised EHC Plan.

-See further information about (IPSEA).
+See further information about choosing a school or college with an EHC Plan (IPSEA).

 Moving schools during the school year